Victoria Araj7-minute read

-Dig out the area, removing all the grass, until it is around 7 inches deep.
+Dig out the area until it’s about seven inches deep.
 Dispose of any grass or sod in a lawn bag or yard waste container for trash day.
 Keep the depth uniform, making sure to remove any roots.

 Note: If you’re building the pit on a patio, you won’t need to dig a hole or create a base.
 Instead, consider cementing the first row of blocks to the patio to keep the pit from shifting.
-Skip to step 9.
+Skip to Step 8.

-Use your level to make sure your base is flat.
+Make sure your base is flat by using a level.
 If it isn’t, add or remove dirt.

 Pour the crushed gravel paver base onto the flat surface, continuously tamping it down and wetting.
-Add more crushed gravel and water until the tamped base is about 5 inches thick.
+Add more crushed gravel and water until the tamped base is about five inches thick.

 Lay your first layer of stones onto the paver base.
 Try to keep them as uniform as possible.
 Small gaps are OK and will help with air circulation, but the more uniform it is, the better it will look.

-Use a level to check that the pavers are even.
-If you need to make small adjustments, tap the pavers with your mallet.
-Put your fire pit ring in the middle make sure it fits.
+Level the pavers to check that they’re even.
+Make small adjustments as needed by tapping the pavers with your mallet.
+Put your fire pit ring in the middle to make sure it fits.

 Once you have the first layer down, run two beads of construction adhesive on top of the layer.
 Stagger the next layer of pavers so they’re on top of two pavers each.
 Press down firmly into the adhesive.
 Use a level and a mallet to make everything even.

-Building a fire pit should only take you a few hours one afternoon, but if done right, you can enjoy it for decades to come.
-It’s a physical job, so take the proper precautions and ask for help if you need it.
-The biggest takeaways on the project are to double-check the pit’s the right size and to level the pavers before bonding them with adhesive.
+Building a fire pit should only take you a few hours, but when done right, you can enjoy it for decades to come.
+It’s a physical job, so you should take the proper precautions and ask for help if you need it.
+The biggest factors to consider while completing this project are that the fire pit’s the right size, and that you’ve leveled the pavers before bonding them with adhesive.